Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_setup.md

 npm i web3
 ```

- We have nowseen how to completely set up and install a React project with both Truffle and Hardhat
+ We have now know how to completely set up and install a React project with both Truffle and Hardhat

-In part 2 we will configure both the development enviroment and start writing a contract!
+In part 2 we will configure both the development environment and start writing a contract!